arpitbbhayani/articles/blogs/durability.md

-After discussing the "[A](https://arpitbhayani.me/blogs/atomicity)", the "[C](https://arpitbhayani.me/blogs/consistency)", and the "[I](https://arpitbhayani.me/blogs/isolation)", it is time to understand the "D" of ACID - [Durability](https://en.wikipedia.org/wiki/Durability_(database_systems)).
+After discussing the "[A](https://arpitbhayani.me/blogs/atomicity)", the "[C](https://arpitbhayani.me/blogs/consistency)", and the "[I](https://arpitbhayani.me/blogs/isolation)", it is time to take a look at the "D" of ACID - [Durability](https://en.wikipedia.org/wiki/Durability_(database_systems)).

-Durability seems to be a taken-for-granted requirement from a distance, but to be honest, it is the most important one.
+Durability seems to be a taken-for-granted requirement, but to be honest, it is the most important one.
 Let's deep dive and find why it is so important?
 How do databases achieve durability in the midst of thousands of concurrent transactions?
 And how to achieve durability in a distributed setting?

 # What is Durability?